 What are you doing about it?

 This blog doesn't cover all the sexy sales topics like Artificial Intelligence (AI), but I have purposely left out the flash to focus on what I believe is a major oversight by many sales leaders in equipping sales reps with the proper mindset, skillset, and toolsets (yes - in that order) to communicate with today's digital-savvy buyers.
 Let's think about this for a minute.
 If we are in the middle of a restrictive communication privacy era, how does that affect sales peoples’ abilities to reach out to new prospects and buyers?
 What do you think will happen when the US federal government finally puts its revised version of its privacy act in place?

 Yeah, I know it may take a couple of years from now, but don't kid yourself, it's going to happen!
 Look at all the top 10 data breaches that happened in the world just in 2018.
 Just sit and watch a few YouTube videos of Mark Zuckerberg’s sessions with Congress defending Facebook’s privacy policies due to its major data breaches, to see how serious Congress is about this topic.

-As we know, American politicians like to go BIG when they take action – so what will happen when they look at the restrictive privacy legislation examples in Canada, Europe, and California?
+As we know, American politicians like to go BIG when they take action – so what will happen when they look at the restrictive privacy legislation examples in Canada, Europe, and California to build the ultra US policy?
 Where will your reps be then?
 It’s always baffled me, why have companies not invested in their sales reps’ ability to build and grow their personal business brands, networks and expert personas?
 This is a major missed opportunity!
 It seems almost backwards that a company would invest so many marketing dollars on the company’s online brand (macro marketing), but have stopped short of making sure their frontline sales professionals are equipped with an online expansive expert brand (micro-marketing).

 Sales reps who don’t build a strong online network and brand will fall behind!